Courses/Master SEO & AIO/Optimize media for better SEO

 Learn how to optimize your media.

-Alt text is essential for both SEO and accessibility:
+Alt text is essential for both SEO and accessibility.
+When writing alt text:

-Learn how to add alt text to images.
+Learn more about how to add alt text to images.

 When appropriate, include captions that: